PierreDurrr/profilarr-trash-guides/README.md

 - Custom Formats
 - Quality Profiles

-The goal of this repository is to generate a Profilarr database based on TRaSH-Guides configuration.
+The goal of this repository is to generate a Profilarr database based on TRaSH-Guides configuration without any changes.
+If you want anything custom you can commit it yourself within the Profilarr UI.

+The repo will be automatically kept in sync with the TRaSH-Guides repository with a potential for updates on a daily basis.

 ## Scripts